UWCSESecurityLab/adscraper/crawl-cluster/README.md

 - Ad landing page crawls: provide a CSV file with columns `ad_id` and `url` to `adUrlCrawlList`.
 Each URL will be crawled with a clean profile, and the collected data will be associated with an ad_id from a previous crawl.

+Notes on directories:

+- `hostDataDir` refers to the path of the output directory on the host.
+  Specifically, the Node.js script that starts the crawl job must be able to reference this path.
+For example, if you mounted a network volume at `/mnt/data`, you would set `hostDataDir` to `/mnt/data`.

+- `containerDataDir` refers to the location in the container where the output directory is mounted.
+This is the path that you specify in the volumeMounts field when modifying [config/indexed-job.yaml](config/indexed-job.yaml) (see previous instructions in Setup).
+The recommended directory is `/home/pptruser/data`, because
+`pptruser` is the user that runs the crawler in the container.

 | Name                  | Type                | Description                                                                                     |
 |-----------------------|---------------------|-------------------------------------------------------------------------------------------------|